-If you have held your shares for at least two full calendar years, the loyalty bonus gives you a 10% increase in your free share attribution.
+Remember that this free share attribution can be increased through the loyalty bonus.
+So if you hold your registered shares for more than two full calendar years, the loyalty bonus gives you a 10% increase in the number of free shares you will be attributed.